 Uzbek is the official state language, but Russian is used in much day-to-day official and international communication.

 No vaccinations are required by visitors to Uzbekistan.
-However, outbreaks of Hepatitis A, meningitis and diphtheria occur, and there is a risk of malaria in the south.
+However, outbreaks of Hepatitis A, Hepatitus B and Tetanus are possible, and there is a risk of malaria in the south.
 Visitors should only drink bottled water.
 Hospitals offer adequate basic medical care, but serious cases will usually be treated outside of the country.
 Visitors should ensure that they have comprehensive medical insurance.

 Tipping is common in restaurants and bars, and is usually 5-10 percent.
 Some tourist hotels and restaurants, and upmarket institutions will usually include service charge in the bill.